Disclaimer: Nothing in this article should be construed as legal or public health advice. Please always consult a knowledgeable professional advisor.

 How to maximise indoor and outdoor seating for viewing

-It’s all about the atmosphere
+Success is all about the atmosphere

 Bring in the crowds

-Even something as simple as advertising televised sports on Facebook, Instagram or other social media networks helps ensure as many people as possible know where to go when they want to watch the Wimbledon final, the Olympics or any other global sporting event.
+Even something as simple as advertising televised sports on Facebook, Instagram or other social media networks can help to boost your business.
+It lets as many people as possible know where to go when they want to watch the Wimbledon final, the Olympics or any other global sporting event.